ndsev/zserio-cpp17/README.md

 The [Design Document](doc/Cpp17Design.md) acts as the primary source of information about the C++17 generator design.

-The generator fully supports the Zserio language and has the following limitations:

-- Templates are generated as instantiations without usage of native C++ templates
+The generator fully supports the Zserio language, its only limitation is that templates are generated as instantiations, not as native C++ templates.
-- No support for generic programming, including JSON export and import

 ### How to Get the latest C++17 Generator